“Heaven must be a Kentucky kind of place.” Daniel Boone

 Planning your Kentucky Derby party?
 The first Saturday in May is more than just a horse race—it's a celebration of Southern hospitality, bourbon culture, and time-honored traditions.
 Whether you're hosting your first Derby Day gathering or continuing a family tradition, this guide shares my favorite Kentucky Derby party recipes and entertaining ideas, from classic appetizers to the iconic Mint Julep.
 Let me show you how to create an unforgettable Derby celebration with authentic Southern flavors.

-In Kentucky the first Saturday in May is like our Christmas.
+In Kentucky, the first Saturday in May is like our Christmas.
 We wait all year for this one day, it’s the day we showcase our beautiful state and our generous hospitality to the world.

-I was born and raised in Kentucky and am proud of to be a part of its rich history.
+I was born and raised in Kentucky and am proud to be a part of its rich history.
 Most everyone knows Kentucky for the Derby and its Bourbon culture but there is so much more to share about our store.
 From amazing state parks, a food culture rich in Appalachian cuisine and the most spectacular mountains, rivers and lakes you have ever seen.

 The Showstopper: Bourbon Ball Cake

-Julie McAllister, the creative force behind the bespoke brand, Julie McAllister Cakes shares her recipe for a Bourbon Ball Cake.
+Julie McAllister, the creative force behind the bespoke brand Julie McAllister Cakes, shares her recipe for a Bourbon Ball Cake.
 Inspired by my top secret Bourbon Ball recipe, Julie has created the perfect centerpiece for your Derby party.

-My Kentucky Derby Party Menu
+My Kentucky Derby Party Menu and Recipes

 - Southern Pimento Cheese